kelvin-cykong/kelvin-cykong.github.io/index.md

 [FlexDashboard of Lyft BayWheel Data using R Packages](Problem_03_flexdashboard.html)

 ## STAT697 Issues in Statistics Project
+This project analyze the figures and trends of California K-12 Schools using SAS and SQL.
+We used the official data set produced by the California Department of Education.
+[Link to Department of Education](https://www.cde.ca.gov/).
+It is a team project with 2 people working including me.
+As the team lead, I was responsible to communicate with my partner and also to the professor of this class.
+Since this course purely instructed online, we used Google
 [Project Repo!](https://github.com/stat697-s20/team-1_project_repo)

 # Languages that I use: